-Project Objective: To improve the livelihoods of the communities of South Western Lowlands facing challenges caused by climate change through better water resource management
+Project Objective: To improve the livelihoods of the communities of South Western Lowlands facing challenges caused by climate change through better water resource management (in \$) Financing Trust GEF Co-Project Component Project Outcomes Type3 Fund Project financing Financing Identifying Climate Investment -Climate change risks for the targeted LDCF 2,780,000 11,600,000 Risks and Reducing communities are identified and vulnerability to climate documented. change in the water - Adaptation technologies for water supply sector for communities are identified, acquired and disseminated in the project area including the development and implementation of an integrated catchment management plan for the larger Metolong catchment - Monitoring and early warning systems in place (with the participation of the Lesotho Meteorological Services) to mitigate risks

-(in \$) Project Component Financing Type 3 Project Outcomes Trust Fund GEF Project Financing Co- financing Identifying Climate Risks and Reducing vulnerability to climate change in the water sector for communities in the project area Investment -Climate change risks for the targeted communities are identified and documented. - Adaptation technologies for water supply are identified, acquired and disseminated including the development and implementation of an integrated catchment management plan for the larger Metolong catchment - Monitoring and early warning systems in place (with the participation of the Lesotho Meteorological Services) to mitigate risks LDCF 2,780,000 11,600,000
+Project ID number will be assigned by GEFSEC and to be entered by Agency in subsequent document submissions.

-1 Project ID number will be assigned by GEFSEC and to be entered by Agency in subsequent document submissions.
+When completing Table A, refer to the GEF Website, Focal Area Results Framework which is an Excerpt from GEF-6 Programming Directions.

-2 When completing Table A, refer to the GEF Website, Focal Area Results Framework which is an Excerpt from GEF-6 Programming Directions.
 3 Financing type can be either investment or technical assistance.